Graduate Degree Programs

 Pursue your graduate engineering degree at the Ira A. Fulton Schools of Engineering.
 You’ll not only get an advanced education through our nationally recognized programs, you’ll join a community that is making an impact through use-inspired, interdisciplinary research.

-We have the resources—from world-class labs and state-of-the-art equipment to an innovative, entrepreneurial educational environment —that you need to pursue your educational and career goals.
-From a breadth of fellowship and funding options to opportunities to get you started and industry connections to help accelerate your career, Fulton Engineering has the resources to help you be successful.
+We have the resources — from world-class labs and state-of-the-art equipment to an innovative, entrepreneurial educational environment — that you need to pursue your educational and career goals.
+From a breadth of fellowship and funding options to opportunities to get you started and industry connections to help accelerate your career, the Fulton Schools has the resources to help you be successful.

 Our faculty are among the top in their fields, garnering recognition and successfully competing for large grants that further our research endeavors in health, energy, sustainability, security and education.